pwn2winctf/2018/README.en.md

 ## VPN

-To get the VPN credentials, when your team unlock it, after solve 5 challenges (see the 'rules' page for more infos):
+To get the VPN credentials, when your team unlock it, after solve 5 challenges (see the [rules](https://pwn2win.party/rules) page for more infos):
 ```bash
 ./ctf news --pull
 ```